adelbibi/website2.0/content/publication/universal_approximator/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: International Conference on Learning Representations
+publication: International Conference on Machine Learning
-publication_short: International Conference on Learning Representations (**ICLR24**)
+publication_short: International Conference on Machine Learning (**ICML24**)

-abstract: Context-based fine-tuning methods like prompting, in-context learning, soft prompting (prompt tuning) and prefix-tuning have gained popularity as they often match the performance of full fine-tuning with a fraction of the parameters.
-Despite their empirical successes, there is little theoretical understanding of how these techniques influence the internal computation of the model and their expressiveness limitations.
-We show that despite the continuous embedding space being much more expressive than the discrete token space, soft-prompting and prefix-tuning are strictly less expressive than full fine-tuning.
-Concretely, context-based fine-tuning cannot change the relative attention pattern over the content and can only bias the outputs of an attention layer in a fixed direction.
-While this means that fine-tuning techniques such as prompting, in-context learning, soft prompting and prefix-tuning can successfully elicit or combine skills already present in the pretrained model, they cannot learn tasks requiring new attention patterns.
+abstract: Despite the widespread adoption of prompting, prompt tuning and prefix-tuning of transformer models, our theoretical understanding of these fine-tuning methods remains limited.
+A key question is whether one can arbitrarily modify the behavior of a pretrained model by prompting or prefix-tuning it.
+Formally, whether prompting and prefix-tuning a pretrained model can universally approximate sequence-to-sequence functions.
+This paper answers in the affirmative and demonstrates that much smaller pretrained models than previously thought can be universal approximators when prefixed.
+In fact, prefix-tuning a single attention head is sufficient to approximate any continuous function making the attention mechanism uniquely suited for universal approximation.
+Moreover, any sequence-to-sequence function can be approximated by prefixing a transformer with depth linear in the sequence length.
+Beyond these density-type results, we also offer Jackson-type bounds on the length of the prefix needed to approximate a function to a desired precision.

 # Summary.
 An optional shortened abstract.
 summary: